SamOwen1/Rocket-Injectors/README.md

     Return to Dynamic_Response.m and ensure that injector resonant modes do not overlap with the combustion chamber modes.

 ## Swirl_Plots.m
   - Visualization script.
-Input range of parameters and check output plots to visualize how varying parameters affects injector characteristics.
+Input range of parameters and check output plots to see how varying parameters affects injector characteristics.

 ## Inverse_Design.m
   - Input geometry and fluid characteristics.
 Can be used to reverse-engineer swirl elements.